 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the Sokanu Career Test

-Chemists are scientists who research and experiment with the properties of chemical substances.
+A chemist is a scientist who researches and experiments with the properties of chemical substances.
 They measure the effects of chemical compounds in various situations and study inter-chemical reactions.
-Chemists, usually working as part of a larger research team, create useful compounds for use in a wide variety of practical applications.
+A chemist will usually work as part of a larger research team, and create useful compounds for use in a wide variety of practical applications.
 Almost every industry benefits from the theories and chemical compounds brought about by research in the chemical sciences.
-Chemists also work to improve the quality of established chemical products and utilize advanced computer programs to establish new technologies in the field.
+A chemist also works to improve the quality of established chemical products and utilizes advanced computer programs to establish new technologies in the field.

 All chemists work with simple forms of matter to either reach a greater understanding of the chemical itself, uncover the elements of unfamiliar substances or create entirely new chemical compounds for use in a variety of applications.
 Chemists typically specialize in one of the sub disciplines of chemistry, the most prominent of those being biochemistry, neurochemistry, nuclear chemistry, and theoretical chemistry.
 There are even those involved in forensic chemistry who work with law enforcement to establish evidence in criminal investigations.
 Some of the sub disciplines are interrelated because of the complex and widespread nature of the field.